-The Earl of MALMESBURY called the attention of the House to the dispute which had arisen between the English Government and Brazil, owing to the uncourteous behaviour of our minister at Rio, on a matter arising out of the slave trade, and to his having been supported by Lord Clarendon.
-The noble lord concluded by moving for papers connected with the affair .-Lord CLARENDON explained the oircumstances of the case, which had arisen from an apprehension justly entertained by the English Minister at Rio that great preparations were being made for the extension of the slave trade in Brazil.
-The Government had thought it to be their duty to support its agent abroad, but he was happy to say that, after the mutual explanations which had been given, the Brazilian Government harboured no ill-will against the Government of this country .- After some observations from Lords ABERDEEN and MALMES-BURY, the motion for papers was agreed to.
+The Earl of MALMESBURY called the attentior House to the dispute which had arisen betwee English Government and Brazil, owing to t courteous behaviour of our minister at Rio, on a arising out of the slave trade, and to his havir supported by Lord Clarendon.
+The noble lo cluded by moving for papers connected with the a Lord CLARENDON explained the circumstances case, which had arisen from an apprehension jutertained by the English Minister at Rio that gro parations were being made for the extension slave trade in Brazil.
+The Government had tho to be their duty to support its agent abroad, but happy to say that, after the mutual explanation: had been given, the Brazilian Government harbo ill-will against the Government of this country. some observations from Lords ABERDEEN and M BURY, the motion for papers was agreed to.